smXplorer/AlliGator/docs/source/alligator-fit-method-benchmark.rst

 Offset, Offset SDV, Baseline, Baseline SDV, A_1, A_1 SDV, tau_1, tau_1 SDV, R2,
 Chi2

+Note that, in the presence of an asymmetric histogram or an histogram with significant outliers, the summary statistics might be significantly biased.
+In these cases, it might be preferable to fit the histogram with an appropriate model and extract the relevant metrics from the fit parameters (e.g. Gaussian or Asymmetric Gaussian fit).

 Returning to the top left control parameters, they can be used to improve the appearance of the histograms generated after a simulation (they are ineffective on previous histograms):

-- Histogram Bin Size (Lifetime): use this parameter to adjust the granularity of the lifetime histogram(s).
+- *Histogram Bin Size (Lifetime)*: use this parameter to adjust the granularity of the lifetime histogram(s).
 There is only one histogram when the decay is mono-exponential, but two lifetime histograms (tau 1 and tau 2) when it is bi-exponential.
-- Histogram Bin Size (f1): use this parameter to adjust the granularity of the fraction f1 histogram.
+- *Histogram Bin Size (f1)*: use this parameter to adjust the granularity of the fraction f1 histogram.
-- Histogram Lower/Upper Percentile: use these parameters to adjust the range of parameter values retained to build each histogram.
+- *Histogram Lower/Upper Percentile*: use these parameters to adjust the range of parameter values retained to build each histogram.
 Histograms can have no more than 10^5 bins.
 When a parameter is highly dispersed (with very large or very small outliers), choosing to small a bin size can result in an overflow.
   No histogram is actually displayed and an error output in AlliGator's Notebook.
   To alleviate this problem, either change the bin size or eliminate ouliers by gradually reducing the *Histogram Upper Percentile* (the *Lower Percentile* is generally left equal to zero).

-Note that the graph has 4 scales: *Lifetime (ns)*, *tau Histogram*, one one hand and *f1*, *f1 Histogram*, on the other.
-To show or hide ne of the scales listed below the graph, left-click on the ``X.XX`` or ``Y.YY`` button in the *Scale Legend* and select ``Visible Scale``.
+Note that the graph has 4 scales: *Lifetime (ns)*, *tau Histogram*, on one hand and *f1*, *f1 Histogram*, on the other.
+To show or hide one of the scales listed below the graph, left-click on the ``X.XX`` or ``Y.YY`` button in the *Scale Legend* and select ``Visible Scale``.

+As mentioned above, each histogram can be fitted by one of the many models available via the right-click *Fit* menu in the plot legend.

 Decay, Fit & Residuals Plots Panel
 ++++++++++++++++++++++++++++++++++